masmeert/go-boilerplate/README.md

 # go-boilerplate

-boilerplate for my go projects
+Boilerplate for my go projects, inspired by this [structure](https://github.com/golang-standards/project-layout/).